 Graduate students select a representative to attend Anthropology Department meetings, which are usually held on Wednesdays from 3:15-5:00pm.
-While instruction is remote, departmental meetings will take place on Zoom.

 Colloquia

 The department sponsors a number of events, including the Cultural Colloquium, Arc-Bio Lunch Talks, Ethnographic Engagements, and ARC Frontiers in Archaeology lectures.
 These events feature talks and works-in-progress by invited scholars, UCSC faculty and graduate students, job candidates, and other visitors.
 All graduate students are strongly encouraged to attend these events as part of their intellectual and professional growth throughout their time in the department.